Manathoor: Name

 The true name of Manathoor village is Pizhaku.
 The parish name caused this area to be known as Manathoor in the 1900s.
 In all records related to land and surveys, the place name is purely Pizhaku (Pizhakum Kara).
 The location of post office of Pizhaku at Ramapuram Kavala made boosting for the name Manathoor more popular when Ramapuram Kavala came to be known as Pizhaku Junction.

 The meaning of Manathoor can be split into two words Maanath (meaning: Sky) and Ooru (meaning: Place).

-Festivals

-Onam and Christmas are the major festivals celebrated in this village.
-Vishu and Easter is also Celebrated with crackers and special food.

-Crib is made in almost all Christian homes and a Star is hung.
-Christmas Carols are conducted by the church to all the homes.

-During Onam, Athappokkalam is made and Jaihind Club conducts competitions.
-The temple, church, clubs and school celebrates onam in a good way.
-The day of national importance such as Independence day, Republic Day is celebrated.